MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 ms.custom: 19H1
 ---

-# Using the UWP XAML hosting API in a C++ Win32 app
+# Using the UWP XAML hosting API in a C++ desktop (Win32) app

-Starting in Windows 10, version 1903, non-UWP desktop apps (including C++ Win32, WPF, and Windows Forms apps) can use the *UWP XAML hosting API* to host UWP controls in any UI element that is associated with a window handle (HWND).
+Starting in Windows 10, version 1903, non-UWP desktop apps (including C++ desktop (Win32), WPF, and Windows Forms apps) can use the *UWP XAML hosting API* to host UWP controls in any UI element that is associated with a window handle (HWND).
 This API enables non-UWP desktop apps to use the latest Windows 10 UI features that are only available via UWP controls.
 For example, non-UWP desktop apps can use this API to host UWP controls that use the [Fluent Design System](/windows/uwp/design/fluent-design-system/index) and support [Windows Ink](/windows/uwp/design/input/pen-and-stylus-interactions).

 The UWP XAML hosting API provides the foundation for a broader set of controls that we are providing to enable developers to bring Fluent UI to non-UWP desktop apps.
 This feature is called *XAML Islands*.
 For an overview of this feature, see [Host UWP XAML controls in desktop apps (XAML Islands)](xaml-islands.md).